paulknewton/twitter-ml/twitter-stream-analyser/README.md

+# Twitter Stream Analyser

-# Running the Twitter client
+## Running the Kafka server

 Our Twitter feed uses Apache Kafka to publish the stream of tweets.
+Download it from [here](https://kafka.apache.org/).
+Unpack the tarball.

 Start by running Zookeeper:
 ```